rushmash91/ack-api-extractor/README.md

 ## Operation Classification

+The tool uses a two-tier classification approach:

+### Automatic Classification
+- **Supported Operations**: Operations found in existing controller code are automatically marked as **Control Plane**
+- This assumes that implemented operations are inherently control plane by nature

+### AWS Bedrock Classification
-When `--classify` is enabled, the tool uses AWS Bedrock's Claude model to classify operations:
+When `--classify` is enabled, only **unsupported operations** are sent to AWS Bedrock's Claude model for classification:

 - **Control Plane**: Operations that manage AWS infrastructure (create, configure, delete resources)
 - **Data Plane**: Operations that work with data within existing resources

-This classification helps identify which operations are most critical for Kubernetes resource management.